Decision Intelligence Platform

 Note that in such cases the title cells such as “Conditions” and “Age in Years” should be merged.
 By the way, in the very first row all cells are always merged.

-There are many predefined operators like Is, Is Not, Is One Of, Is Not One Of, Incudes, Add, etc. – see User Manual p.
-36.
+There are many predefined operators like Is, Is Not, Is One Of, Is Not One Of, Incudes, Add, etc. – all operators are defined in the User Manual (see Table Conditions and Conclusions).

-A table of the type “Decision” or “DecisionTableSequence” executes satisfied rules one-by-one in the top-down order.
+Contrary to single-hit tables of the type “DecisionTable”, a table of the type “Decision” executes ALL satisfied rules one-by-one in the top-down order.
 Already executed rules can affect the execution of the rules below them.
 They work more like a sequence of traditional programming statements.
 For example, consider a situation when the first rule may change a decision variable used in a condition of the second rule:

 The first rule unconditionally executes a sub-decision “DecisionValidate” that sets the decision variable “1040EZ Eligible” to TRUE or FALSE.
 The second sub-decision “DecisionCalculate” will be executed only when 1040EZ Eligible is TRUE.